- Content Management: Content Management Team Leader

 Bibliographic records contain information that allow identification of resources, and allow library users to locate resources.
 The catalogers at the UO Libraries have been highly trained, and follow the Program for Cooperative Cataloging (PCC) guidelines when supplying the information in bibliographic records which include:

 - Descriptive notes for unique characteristics

 The PCC is an international organization based at the Library of Congress that is dedicated to the expansion of cooperative cataloging and resource sharing worldwide.

 Cataloging staff in the department catalog resources in all formats, as well as having specific areas of expertise.
 These are listed below.
-If you have questions or need help click on one of the positions listed.
+If you have questions or need help click the appropriate link below.

 - East Asian Languages: Analyzes and describes materials in East Asian languages with special emphasis in Chinese, Japanese, and Korean languages.

 - Electronic Resources: Analyzes and describes materials that are accessed online from the Libraries' catalog.